frohlich-lab/frohlichlab.github.io/team/_posts/2023-10-23-pierre-de-metz.md

 ---
 Pierre is an incoming MSc Student Researcher at the [Francis Crick Institute].

-Before joining the Crick, Fabian was studying Machine Learning at [University College London].
+Before joining the Crick, Pierre was studying towards an MSc in Machine Learning at [University College London].
 He received his MEng from [Imperial College London], studying Chemical Engineering, where he was awarded a 1st Class Degree.

 [Francis Crick Institute]: https://www.crick.ac.uk
 [Human Frontier Science Program]: https://www.hfsp.org